bwarren2/vue-presentation/PITCHME.md

 - a very shallow learning curve
 - comparable performance to major frameworks, ex React
 - a tiny memory footprint (~30KB)
+- Weex (like React Native) and backing by Chinese tech giants

+If you like prototyping like I do, Vue has low up-front costs.

+---

+### Who uses it?

+- Gitlab
+- Alibaba/Baidu/Tencent
+- Adobe
+- Nintendo

+---

+### Github stars

 ---